matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 Building
 ========

 To build the executable, you'll need everything that is in the nKaruga/src and nKaruga/gfx folder.
-Just build in nKaruga/src using your favorite tool (CLI or Ndless SDK). nKaruga.tns will be generated in the main folder, ready to be sent to your TI-Nspire (any TI-Nspire).
+Just build in nKaruga/ using your favorite tool (CLI or Ndless SDK). nKaruga.tns and nKaruga_emu will be generated in the main folder, ready to be sent to your TI-Nspire (any TI-Nspire) for the former, and to a TI-Nspire emulator for the latter.

 If you use the CLI for building Ndless programs, running make in the root directory will be enough.